Making a Case for the “Impossible”

 In this documentary, there are numerous cases of people claiming to be able to live without eating food.
 In some cases, the people even claimed to be able to live without eating food or drinking water.
 Some of these subjects claim to have gone years without ingesting food or water.
 The first thing that comes to my “logical” mind is that these people are definitely liars.
 After watching the documentary and seeing the analysis done in a hospital setting by doctors & scientists verifying some of these claims albeit in a “short-term” (10 days) spurt… my question then became, “If by outside chance this is a legitimate phenomenon, how could a human theoretically pull it off?”

 One of the “theories” behind this type of alternative lifestyle by the subjects themselves is that they were “living off light”.
-I have no idea what this encompasses as it has no measurable or “scientific” equivalent currently.
+I’m not quite sure what this specifically alludes to but would assume that photon/biophoton signaling and recycling are potentially involved.
 One of the subjects, Michael Werner holds a PhD in chemistry and wrote a book about his experience titled “Life from Light: Is It Possible to Live Without Food?
 A Scientist Reports on His Experiences”.
 The book provides some valuable insight with a first hand, analytical perspective from a science-grounded skeptic.
 The only subject who tangibly ingested a form of “light” throughout the documentary was a man known as Hira Ratan Manek.
 Manek discusses the practice of “Sun Gazing” in which he looks directly at the sun only beginning at sunrise and continuing for 44 minutes and starting 44 minutes prior to sunset.
 He states that a potential by-product of engaging in this practice is the possibility of being able to live without ingesting food.

-Neurologist, George C. Brainard PhD from the Thomas Jefferson University and leading expert on neuroendocrine physiology reportedly observed Manek in 2002.
+Neurologist, George C. Brainard PhD from the Thomas Jefferson University and leading expert on neuroendocrine physiology reportedly observed Manek for a 130 day observation period in 2002.
 Alongside Brainard was neuroscientist Andrew Newberg who is certified in internal and nuclear medicine.
 The biggest take away in the study from my perspective was the reported measurement of Manek’s Pineal Gland.

 According to this study published in the “American Journal of Neuroradiology”, the average pineal gland size amongst fully matured adults measures approximately 7.4mm in length and 6.9mm in width.
 According to the study conducted by Newberg and Brainard, Manek’s pineal gland measured 11mm in length and 8mm in width.